kai687/sphinxawesome-theme/docs/demo/contents.rst

 On-page navigation
 ==================

+.. rst-class:: lead

+   When you have many sections on a page, it's good to provide a table of contents for a better overview.

-To display only content of the current page, use the ``contents`` directive with the ``:local:`` option.
+To show a table of contents for the current page, use the ``contents`` directive with the ``:local:`` option.
 You must provide a title for the directive to render.
-It silently fails to render otherwise.
-By default, headings included after this directive are links back to the contents section (such as on this page).
+By default, headings included after this directive are links back to the contents section (as you can see on this page).
 If you want to turn off this behavior, use ``:backlinks: none``.

 .. contents:: On this page
    :local: